-Michael C Kelly trains through Migashco, a First-Nation organization serving profit and not-for-profit organizations throughout Canada.
+Michael C Kelly is a Training and Development Specialist with Migashco, a First-Nation training organization serving profit and not-for-profit organizations throughout Canada.

 Michael retired in 2010 from Cambrian College of Applied Arts and Technology in Sudbury, Ontario.
 His specialties as a professor included Human Relations, Ethics and Project Management.
 Courses in these fields were delivered to various organizations, including Vale, Xstrata, the Sudbury Regional Hospital, Ontario Government Ministries, Revenue Canada, various Police Services and other business and government organizations.